doged/win7auto-i2p/README.md

 # win7auto-i2p wallet install v1.0
-windows 7 auto install for doged wallet &amp; i2p anon network
+Windows 7 auto-install for doged wallet &amp; i2p anon network

-Run install.bat and follow instructions.
+Run install.bat and follow instructions. i2p will install, then wallet will launch.

 At the end, the wallet will launch on i2p network.

 This takes a while for the first time. (anywhere from 2-10 minutes)